Brazile Powers Razorbacks Past LSU in SEC Rout Staying in SEC Chase

 LSU felt every bit of that.

 The Tigers shot just 31% from the field.
-Around the rim, where games in February SEC play are often decided, they went 13 for 34 on layups.
+Around the rim, where games in February are often decided, they went 13-fo-34 on lay-ups.
 Time after time, Brazile’s length disrupted attempts or forced awkward finishes.

 "We had some opportunities around the rim, but their rim protection — led by Brazile — we just could not finish around the basket," LSU coach Matt McMahon said.
 "And on a night where you're really struggling from behind the 3-point line, it's difficult to keep up with their their offensive firepower there."

-“When you shoot 60% from the 2, that's like shooting 40% from the 3," Calipari said.
-"And our 2s, we can rebound.
+“When you shoot 60% from the two, that's like shooting 40% from the three," Calipari said.
+"And our twos, we can rebound.
 We can go get another one.
-I like that we shoot 3s, but if you're going to score 90, who cares?”
+I like that we shoot threess, but if you're going to score 90, who cares?”

 That approach fit Brazile perfectly.
 He ran the floor, attacked the glass and protected the rim.
 His presence allowed Arkansas to stay aggressive defensively without fear.